c2FmZQ/tlsproxy/proxy/proxy.mjs.md

 # `proxy.mjs` - Client-Side Proxy Helper

-This JavaScript module provides essential client-side functionality for HTML pages served by `tlsproxy`.
+This JavaScript module provides client-side functionality for HTML pages served by `tlsproxy`.
 It handles CSRF protection, session management, and internationalization (i18n) dynamically in the user's browser.

 ## Features